First Aid & Medical

 Students on Crutches

 Any students arriving at school on crutches should report at reception to discuss accessing the school site.
-Parents should also complete the 'Use of crutches in school' form which is available here .
+Parents should also complete the 'Use of crutches in school' form.

 The school will only administer prescribed medication with prior written consent from parents.
-The form can be accessed here.
+The form can be accessed below.

 Non - prescribed medicine, including paracetamol, will not be held by the school nor will it be administered to any student.

 If the first aider covering the First Aid Room, is placed in a position of being aware that a student wishes to take their own paracetamol, they will telephone the parents to gain verbal permission and check that student has not taken any other paracetamol-containing products within the preceding 4 hours.

 |Use of crutches in school||22nd Apr 2022||Download|